tantalising/Frost/README.md

       ),
     ),
 ```
-Another widget needing the same model doesn't need to provide it again once it is added to store.
+Another widget needing the same model doesn't need to provide the model again once it is added to store.

 ```dart
   SignalWidget(